splunk/public-o11y-docs/gdi/get-data-in/application/ruby/instrumentation/ruby-manual-instrumentation.rst

 Libraries installation
 =========================================

 With manual instrumentation, you can install and enable instrumentation libraries separately.
-This lets you control which gems are fetched when building your project.
+This lets you control which gems Ruby retrieves when building your project.

 To install and enable an instrumentation library manually: